-The Court of Arbitration for Sport will hear Chelsea’s appeal against their transfer ban later this month.
+The Court of Arbitration for Sport have overturned Chelsea’s transfer ban following a successful appeal.

-And if reports are to be believed, the Blues have a £150million kitty ready to be splurged.
+If reports are to be believed, the Blues have a £150million kitty ready to be splurged in January.

 The likes of Jadon Sancho, Ben Chillwell, Moussa Dembele and Wilfried Zaha are already being linked with a move to Stamford Bridge.